A Eulogy For Bob Baileypermalink categories: eulogies originally posted: 2017-08-13 15:51:45

 But CBS wasn't joking.
 The following week, Yours Truly, Johnny Dollar was recorded in New York City with Robert Readick in the lead role.
 Bob Bailey was out of a job.

-Jack Johnstone stayed with the show, writing new scripts almost weekly until it ended.
-Coincidentally he wrote the scripts for both shows aired on the fateful final day of September 1962.
+Jack Johnstone stayed with the show, writing nearly every script (every script?) until it ended.
+Coincidentally he also wrote the script for the final Suspense episode, aired that fateful day of September 1962.
 After that, as the story goes, Jack Johnstone simply packed up his office and left—retiring, never to work again.
-The claim is, he was "suspicious" of television and didn't want to work in such a despicable medium.
+The claim is, he was "suspicious" of television and didn't want to work in such a "dirty business".
 Little is known about his final decades, though he was reportedly a member of a lawn bowling club in his beachfront mobile home community in Santa Barbara.
 Jack Johnstone died of cancer on November 16, 1991.

 Bob Bailey's Final Years